Heb Hostel, 25 Kenneth St, Stornoway, Isle of Lewis, HS1 2DR

 Call Christine Macintosh on 01851 709889

-OverviewThe Heb Hostel is a family-run backpackers' hostel in the heart of Stornoway on the enchanting Isle of Lewis.
+Self catering accommodation on the Isle of LewisThe Heb Hostel is a family-run backpackers' hostel in the heart of Stornoway on the enchanting Isle of Lewis.
 It is an ideal stop/stay for travellers visiting the Hebrides.
 Cyclists, walkers, surfers, families and groups are all welcome.
 Clean, comfortable, friendly and relaxed, Heb Hostel aims to provide you with a quality stay at budget prices.
 There are many facilities, including a common room with peat fire, free WiFi, local guides and information.

 Booking:Booking is not essential but may be advisable at busier times.
 Deposits are only required for groups.
 Payment is due on arrival by cash or cheque.